Why do some drugs make your hair fall out?

 But some normal body tissues that grow rapidly will also have lots of dividing cells.
 It is normal for hair cells to grow very quickly.
 So cells in the hair follicles at the base of each hair will be affected by the chemotherapy drugs too.
 And this is what makes your hair fall out.

-After your chemotherapy finishes, new hair cells are made by the body as replacements.
-So your hair will usually grow back within about 6 months of the end of your chemo.
+After your chemotherapy finishes, new hair cells are made by the body.
+So your hair will usually grow back within about 6 months from the end of your chemo.

 Question about cancer?
 Contact our information nurse team